-Listeria is another common environmental bacteria.
+Listeria is another common environmental bacterium.
 The vast majority of Listeria cases in people come from processed foods, like hot dogs, cold cuts, cheese, and raw vegetables.
 Healthy people (and pets) are resistant and don’t usually become ill from this bug.

 Common sense says that handling raw meat diets for pets is no different from buying raw meat at the grocery store to make hamburgers for your family.
-By always following normal safe meat-handling procedures with all raw animal products, you’ll virtually eliminate the risk of illness for your pet and your family.
+By always following normal, safe meat-handling procedures with all raw animal products, you’ll virtually eliminate the risk of illness for your pet and your family.

 However, raw diets aren’t for every pet.
 Animals with inflammatory conditions of the gut, and those taking immune-suppressing drugs, should not be fed raw meat until their systems have time to heal.
 You can lightly cook raw meat or even raw complete diets without losing essential nutrients.
 As your pet’s health improves, cook the meat less and less until your pet is ready to transition to raw.
 It’s usually best to make any diet changes gradually.

 If you haven’t fed your pet raw meat or "people" food before (or it’s been a long time since you did), be sure to make all dietary changes slowly and cautiously.
-The whole digestive system has to restructure itself to digest the new food properly.
+The entire digestive system has to restructure itself to digest the new food properly.

 To ease the transition, extra digestive enzymes and probiotics are helpful.
-Omega 3 fatty acids are deficient in all commercial pet diets, and even in homemade raw diets, so it’s a good idea to add a good quality Omega 3 oil to your pet’s diet.
+Omega-3 fatty acids are deficient in all commercial pet diets, and even in homemade raw diets, so it’s a good idea to add a good quality Omega-3 oil to your pet’s diet.
 Of course, these supplements are beneficial for all pets, no matter what they eat!